communitiesuk/delta-common-infrastructure/manual_scripts/marklogic/marklogic-migration.md

 * Update the post-migration-update-security.xqy query with the correct list of users to delete.
 Run it from the MarkLogic query console, targeting the Security database.
 * Enable app servers using the script from above
 * Run the Roxy deployment jobs from <https://github.com/communitiesuk/delta-marklogic-deploy> for both Delta and CPM.
+  * Including the API
 * Delete the external security "datamart-eclaims-sec"
 * Check the external securities "datamart-cpm-sec" and "datamart-sec" were configured correctly
 * Re-enable scheduled tasks and rebalancer using the scripts from above
-* Re-enable all scheduled backups
+* Re-enable all scheduled backups/run the Action